 - Family Therapy: Trauma doesn’t just impact one person.
 Family members can feel the effects of someone they love suffering.
 This includes partners, children, parents, siblings, and more.
 Therapy can help loved ones come together in an effort to help their family members heal.

-- Medication: In addition to regular talk therapy, using medications can help a person overcome vicarious trauma.
+- Psychiatry: In addition to regular talk therapy, using medications can help a person overcome vicarious trauma.
 Prescription medications can reduce and eliminate many symptoms, allowing the person to ease their anxiety and other side effects of trauma.
 Some meds may only need to be taken on a short-term basis, while others may be more effective when taken long-term.

 Find Trauma Treatment in Atlanta, GA